 Although the Madrid System significantly simplified the procedure of internationally protecting U.S. trademarks and patents, it didn't produce the imaginary universal trademark as many incorrectly believe.

 There are other alternatives, such as international intellectual property rights (IPR).
 Some examples of IPRs are listed below:

 - Paris Convention for the Protection of Industrial Property 1883

 - World Trade Organization (WTO) 1994

 - Berne Convention for the Protection of Literary and Artistic Works 1886

 None of the aforementioned conventions creates an international kind of IPR.
 PCT, for instance, tries to decrease needless difficulty and cost for patent applicants.
 The moment an international patent application is submitted at the patent office of a member country, it automatically takes care of filing for a patent in every other member country in which the applicant is interested.
 The home patent office sends the international patent application to all the member countries the applicant chooses.
 Then, the home patent office of each member country proceeds with the application process, adhering to its local laws.

 If you need help with U.S. patent international protection, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.